Find out how to stop backtalk from your kids and how to best prevent it from coming back in the future. It is a fast and simple fix! Read for tips.

 She had too many freedoms.
 She had grown wise in her own eyes and was sure she had as much wisdom and authority as I did.
 She needed fewer freedoms.

-Identifying the issue is easy when you know what to work for.
+Identifying the issue is easy when you know what to look for.
 Now for the solution.
 Fortunately, the solution is also easy if you have the will to stick things through.
+Let me walk you through how I solved the back talk with my four year old in this story.

 All of them.

 - Be aware of “too many freedoms.”
-Know that it is possible to have to many and be on the lookout for symptoms of the issue.
+Know that it is possible to have too many and be on the lookout for symptoms of the issue.

 No matter how many children you have, whether you are on your oldest or your youngest, you will need to make adjustments.
 You will make mistakes.
 You will not be perfect.
 Odds are high you will face the “too many freedoms” issue.
 You can fix it, though!
 Watch for the signs and follow the steps and you will have your sweet child back in no time.